What is Employee Experience (eNPS)?

 Responses follow the same segmentation as NPS:

-How employee experience connects to customer experience
+How does employee experience connect to customer experience?

 The relationship runs in both directions.
 Employees who have a good experience at work are more likely to deliver a good experience to customers.
 And CX programs that ask employees to deliver excellent service without fixing the operational problems they report daily create friction that erodes both employee and customer satisfaction.